UMR-IV/Bebe-App/README.md

 # Bebe App (Tranlation App)
 A discord slash application I made for fun.
+It is deployed on gadget.app and useable in discord.
 ### Features:
 - Send TTS (Using VOIVEVOX API: Haruka Nana)
 - Send GIFs